BioPhoton/ngRe/README.md

 **Needs**
 We need to manage the components state as an object.
 The logic should make immutable changes so we don't have care about it.
-State should be easy to receive and change to the state should be able with as minimal code as possible.
+The state should be easy to receive and change to the state should be able with as minimal code as possible.

 > **Manage state as an object**
 > Form the above explorations following things are needed to organize our state
 > - an object to identify every stored value over a key
-> - setup a `Subject` to have the observers `.next()` methode available to send values
+> - setup a `Subject` to have the observers `.next()` Methode available to send values
 > - accumulate the values in an object over the `scan` operator
-> - at least immutable changes to the shalow
+> - at least immutable changes to the shallow
 >   done by i.e. the TypeScript spread operator `...` should be automated by the logic
 > - having a layer of validation for the commands

 ---

-### Late Subecriber
+### Late Subscriber

-Situations where interested parties join a part of your application later on in time are called late subscribers.
+Situations, where interested parties join a part of your application later on in time, are called late subscribers.
 Some meaningful examples could be:
-- the view is a late subscriber to stuf happening in the `constructor` or in the `ngOnChanges` method.
+- the view is a late subscriber to stuff happening in the `constructor` or the `ngOnChanges` method.
 - any component is a late subscriber to a stateful service

-Such situations are handeled over getter in imperative programming.
-In reactive programming we solve this over thin caching layer.
+Such situations are handled over getter in imperative programming.
+In reactive programming, we solve this over thin caching layer.

 **Problem of beeing too late**
 ```typescript